How is osmosis different from diffusion? | Channels for Pearson+

 1

-Identify the key difference: Osmosis specifically involves water molecules and requires a semipermeable membrane, whereas diffusion can involve any type of molecules and does not require a membrane.
+Identify the key difference: The main difference between osmosis and diffusion is that osmosis specifically involves water and requires a semipermeable membrane, whereas diffusion can involve any type of particle and does not require a membrane.

-Clarify the energy requirement: Both osmosis and diffusion are passive processes, meaning they do not require an external energy input.
-They rely on the natural kinetic energy of particles.
+Clarify the role of the semipermeable membrane: In osmosis, the semipermeable membrane allows only water molecules to pass through, preventing solutes from moving across the membrane.

-Consider the environments where they occur: Osmosis is a process that is crucial in biological systems, such as in cells, where the semipermeable membrane is the cell membrane.
-Diffusion can occur in any medium, including gases, liquids, and solids, and is not limited to biological systems.
+Summarize the distinction: Osmosis is a passive process like diffusion, but it is distinct because it involves water movement across a semipermeable membrane, whereas diffusion involves the movement of solutes and does not require a membrane.

 Watch next